 After deciding what genre of film it would be, we set about designing a storyboard; the first step of this was to decide what scene of the film we would like to do, unanimously we had felt the “change world” scene was the one to do.

+We than set about designing a storyboard, we decided to end our scene when she entered the new world, and start it just before the arrival of “the man in the hat”.
 This was than finished overnight by Vonnie, we spent the next lesson converting this into an animated video, we also had made a mood board, a mood board is a set of pictures that show us the mood of the movie we aimed to create, I made a piece of music to go with this as it gave me practice on garage band, this music was slow and eerie, as a basis for what I believed the piece to need, it worked well, but I had to see our film before I could decide on music.

 Here came the biggest issue, finding the location.